haf/expecto/README.md

 ## FsCheck integration ##

-Reference [FsCheck](http://fscheck.codeplex.com/) and Fuchu.FsCheck to check properties:
+Reference [FsCheck](http://fscheck.codeplex.com/) and Fuchu.FsCheck to test properties:

+    let config = { FsCheck.Config.Default with MaxTest = 10000 }

     let properties =
         testList "FsCheck" [
             testProperty "Addition is commutative" <|
                 fun a b ->
                     a + b = b + a

-            testProperty "Product is distributive over addition" <|
+            // you can also override the FsCheck config testPropertyWithOptions config "Product is distributive over addition" <|
                 fun a b c ->
                     a * (b + c) = a * b + a * c
         ]

     run properties

-In C#:
+In C# (can't override FsCheck config at the moment):

     static Test Properties =
         Test.List("FsCheck", new[] {